FrBernad/SIA/TP1/README.md

 # SLIDER PUZZLE SOLVER
 This project aims to solve the 3x3 [slider puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle) using different informed and uninformed search algorithms.
+The problem consists of a combination puzzle that challenges a player to slide pieces along certain routes to establish a certain end-configuration.

 # Requirements
 - [Python 3+](https://www.python.org/downloads/)